labex-labs/open-source-labs/python/python-mastery/lab-ex2-4-make-a-new-primitive-type/de/step5.md

             return NotImplemented

     def __eq__(self, other):
-        """Handle equality comparison: self == other."""
+        """Behandelt Gleichheitsvergleich: self == other."""
         if isinstance(other, MutInt):
             return self.value == other.value
         elif isinstance(other, int):